 - Council Resolution7 Mar 2018Council resolves to enter into a Heads of Agreement for the potential redevelopment of the site as community housing.

-- Public Notice Peroid15 Aug 2018Public notice of the Council's intention to sell the site in accordance to the Heads of Agreement and consider public submissions.
+- Public notice of intention to sell the land1 Apr 2018Public notice of the Council's intention to sell the site in accordance to the Heads of Agreement and consider public submissions.

 Why are we doing this?

 Council has developed an Affordable Housing Strategy, In Our Backyard – Growing Affordable Housing in the City of Port Phillip 2015 – 2025 (PDF 1.8 MB) to respond to the growing issue of available housing to support residents with lower income who are experiencing housing stress.
 The Marlborough Street community housing project is a key initiative under Policy 1 of this strategy.
 Council has gifted the Council-owned land at 46-58 Marlborough Street to HousingFirst to develop this project.

 Our Council Plan 2021-31 also outlines our strategic direction to continue to support an Inclusive Port Phillip.
 We want to foster a community with strong social connections, where people feel safer and welcome and have access to affordable housing and the information and services they need to support their health and wellbeing.

 We plan to increase much-needed affordable housing for our diverse and inclusive community, including by continuing to: